Arizona's 1st congressional district: History

-2022-2031 areas covered

-Northeastern Maricopa County, east of I-17 and north of Az-202 along the Salt River.
-It includes the northeastern suburbs of Phoenix, Scottsdale, Paradise Valley, Cave Creek, Fountain Hills, and the Fort McDowell Yavapai Nation.
-It is essentially the successor to the 2012-2021 6th district.
+In the 2022 redistricting, this district essentially became the 2nd district, while the 1st was redrawn to cover most of the territory in the 6th district.
+It now covers Northeastern Maricopa County, east of I-17 and north of Az-202 along the Salt River.
+It includes the northeastern suburbs of Phoenix, Scottsdale, Paradise Valley, Cave Creek, Carefree, Fountain Hills, Rio Verde, and the Fort McDowell Yavapai Nation.
+That district, in turn, had been the 4th district from 1973 to 2003, and then the 3rd district from 2003 to 2013.

-2012-2021 areas covered
+2012–2021 areas covered

-It covers the entirety of the following counties:
+From 2012 to 2021, the district covered the entirety of the following counties: